After a bruising first day, NATO braces for friction in talks near London

 LONDON — Parties always have the potential for messy drama and NATO's 70th birthday gathering has been no exception.

-After a bruising first day, the septuagenarian alliance heads into day two of its summit Wednesday with more scope for friction between President Donald Trump and his counterparts.
+After a bruising first day, the septuagenarian alliance kicked off day two of its gathering Wednesday with more scope for friction between President Donald Trump and his counterparts.

 They will gather in the unassuming London commuter town of Watford for talks, one-to-one meetings and press conferences among the leaders of the 29 NATO member states.
-Trump will give his end-of-summit press conference at 10:20 a.m.
+Trump will give a final press conference at 10:20 a.m.
 ET.

+The day got off to a bumpy start with Trump making British Prime Minister Boris Johnson and NATO Sec.
+Gen. Jens Stoltenberg wait 15 minutes for a photo with him.

+An aide came to tell the pair that the president's arrival was delayed, leaving them to stand around making small talk.
+When Trump did arrive, the trio posed for a photo together before the president tried to leave out of the wrong exit.

-In the evening, during a reception hosted by Queen Elizabeth II at Buckingham Palace, several world leaders, including Macron, Britain's Boris Johnson and Canada's Justin Trudeau, were caught on video having an informal chat.
+In the evening, during a reception hosted by Queen Elizabeth II at Buckingham Palace, several world leaders, including Macron, Johnson and Canada's Justin Trudeau, were caught on video having an informal chat.

+NATO leaders caught on camera talking informally at royal receptionDec.
+4, 201900:28

 Macron and Johnson's offices declined to comment on the video, and Canadian officials were not immediately available for a response.
 It has been widely shared on social media and reported by major news outlets.

-Earlier, the U.S. president's remarks alongside NATO Sec.
-Gen. Jens Stoltenberg ran for almost three times the allotted 20 minutes, according to the White House transcript.
+Earlier, the U.S. president's remarks alongside Stoltenberg ran for almost three times the allotted 20 minutes, according to the White House transcript.

 In the event, the pair did meet, although it was away from the cameras and Johnson did not greet the president at the iconic front door of his residence, No. 10 Downing St.